The Hub Theatre Company of Boston

 • Please Bear In Mind...

 Although we try to keep our production costs as low as possible, between space rental, performance royalties, cast and crew stipends, prop/costume/set expenses, publicity material, etc, even small-scale theatre is an expensive venture.
-Our typical budget is about $10,000 per production.
+It costs us over $20,000 per production.
 While we seek individual donations, grant support and corporate sponsorship to help underwrite our shows, we also ask that you do your part through your ticket purchase, to the extent of your ability.

 Why Do You Do This?